NaaVRE/NaaVRE/.github/ISSUE_TEMPLATE/feature_template.md

 I want *[a feature]*,
 So that *[a reason or benefit]*.

+#### Current limitations
-*Is your feature request related to a problem?
+*Is your feature request related to a problem or something that is currently not possible?
 Please describe.*

 ### Features
 *Describe the solution you'd like.
 Give a clear and concise description of what you want to happen.*